 In the coil condenser water as a coolant is passed through the central coil and the vapour moves along the larger outside jacket.
 Graham type condenser suffers from a major limitation of frequent clogging as the condensed liquid has to return to the reaction vessel through a narrow restricted path.
 A few general types of reflux condensers are:

 The Allihn condenser is also known as a ‘bulb condenser’.
 It consists of an outer water glass jacket.
 The central tube comprises of a series of bulbs that provide increased surface area for condensation of the vapour.
 It is an improvement over Graham condenser as the condensed liquid flows down along the bulb walls thereby avoiding blockage to the rising vapour.
 It also provides a wider bore at the bottom so it is useful for reflux heating when mounted vertically.

-Davies is functionally similar to the Liebig condenser but it comprises of three concentric glass tubes.
+Another name to the list is a Davies condenser.
+It is functionally similar to the Liebig condenser but it comprises of three concentric glass tubes.
 The coolant circulates both in the outer jacket as well as the central tube.
 The vapour condenses on the inner tubes and flows down into the reflux flask.
 The condenser is suitable for condensation of vapours over a broad range of boiling points including low boiling volatile liquids.